Prompt Flow Integrity to Prevent Privilege Escalation in LLM Agents: Prompt Flow Integrity

-\PP{Unsafe Data Flow Alert} To provide users with a clear understanding of unsafe data flows, the alert includes information on i) data flow source, ii) data flow sink, and iii) data flow type.
-Data flow source information includes the raw value of \udata and its \dattr.
+\PP{Guardrail Alert} To provide users with a clear understanding of unsafe flows, guardrail alert includes information on (i) source, (ii) sink, and (iii) flow type.
+Source information includes the raw value of \udata and its \dattr.
 The raw value allows users to directly assess the data content, and \dattr provides the data's provenance.
-Data flow sink information specifies how the unsafe data is utilized, such as the specific plugin argument or its location in the final answer.
-Data flow type information indicates the type of data flow involved, whether it is an explicit data flow, explicit control flow, or implicit flow.
+Sink information specifies how the unsafe data is utilized, such as the specific tool argument or its location in the final answer.
+Flow type information indicates the type of data flow involved, and whether it is a data flow or control flow.